Azeem000011111111/Langchain/README.md

 * ainvoke: call the chain on an input async
 * abatch: call the chain on a list of inputs async
 * astream_log: stream back intermediate steps as they happen, in addition to the final response

+The asynchronous versions of the stream(), invoke(), and batch() methods are astream(), ainvoke(), abatch(), and astream_log(), respectively.

+These methods work the same way as their synchronous counterparts, except that they return an asyncio.Future object instead of the result directly.
+This means that you can use them in asynchronous code without blocking the main thread.

+Example

+Here is an example of how to use the astream() method:

+	import asyncio
+	import langchain

+	async def main():
+  		# Create a LangChain chain.
+  		chain = langchain.Chain()
+  		chain.add_node(langchain.PromptNode(prompt="Write a novel about a cat.")) chain.add_node(langchain.TextGenerationNode(model="gpt-neo"))

+  		# Invoke the chain and pass in the input "Write a novel about a cat.".
+  		output_generator = chain.astream({"text": "Write a novel about a cat."})

+  		# Iterate over the response in chunks and print each chunk to the console.
+  		async for chunk in output_generator:
+    		print(chunk)

+	if __name__ == "__main__":
+  	    asyncio.run(main())

+This code will iterate over the response in chunks and print each chunk to the console.
+The main thread will not be blocked while the chain is running, so you can continue to do other work in the meantime.

+***Difference between synchronous and asynchronous methods***

+* The main difference between the synchronous and asynchronous methods is that the synchronous methods block the main thread until they have finished executing, while the asynchronous methods do not.

+* This means that you can use the asynchronous methods in asynchronous code without blocking the main thread.
+This can be useful for improving the performance and responsiveness of your application.

+**astream_log():**

+The astream_log() method streams back intermediate steps as they happen, in addition to the final response.
+This can be useful for debugging or for monitoring the progress of the chain.

+Example

+Here is an example of how to use the astream_log() method:

+	import asyncio
+	import langchain

+	async def main():
+  		# Create a LangChain chain.
+  		chain = langchain.Chain()
+  		chain.add_node(langchain.PromptNode(prompt="Write a novel about a cat.")) chain.add_node(langchain.TextGenerationNode(model="gpt-neo"))

+ 		 # Invoke the chain and pass in the input "Write a novel about a cat.".
+  		output_generator = chain.astream_log({"text": "Write a novel about a cat."})

+  		# Iterate over the response and print each chunk to the console.
+  		async for chunk in output_generator:
+    			print(chunk)

+	if __name__ == "__main__":
+ 		 asyncio.run(main())
+Us
+This code will print each chunk of the response to the console, as well as the intermediate steps.
+This can be useful for debugging or for monitoring the progress of the chain.

+Conclusion

+* The asynchronous versions of the stream(), invoke(), and batch() methods are useful for writing asynchronous code with LangChain.
+They allow you to call chains and receive the response without blocking the main thread.

+* The astream_log() method is useful for debugging or for monitoring the progress of a chain.
+It streams back intermediate steps as they happen, in addition to the final response.

 <hr>

 The type of the input varies by component: